satyakonmsft/skype-docs/Skype/UCWA/phoneDialInInformation_ref.md

 ---
 title: PhoneDialInInformation for Skype for Business 2015
-description: "phoneDialInInformation represents phone access information for an onlineMeeting.
+description: "PhoneDialInInformation represents phone access information for an onlineMeeting.
 Web links include rel and href."
 ---
 # phoneDialInInformation